-- Open the survey with your center's custom link for the appropriate survey type.
-If you do not know your center's custom links, contact omscoordinator@nca-online.org or search your email, or ask a colleague who may have received the links originally (custom links are emailed to the designated OMS contact person at each center at the beginning of participation in the program or in the event of any changes).
-Consider saving the links as bookmarks/favorites in your web browser (save them BEFORE entering any responses) for easy future access.
-Please note that the exact color scheme and format of the item may differ slightly depending on which version of the online system you are using. - In the first item on the survey "How did you reach this survey?
-Please choose one of the options from the list below," select "(Center Staff Only) - Paper & Pencil"
+Open your center's custom link for the appropriate survey type.
+If you do not have your center's custom links, contact omscoordinator@nca-online.org or ask a colleague who may have received the links (links were emailed to the OMS point-of-contact at each center at the beginning of participation in the program or by request).
+Consider saving the links as bookmarks/favorites in your web browser for easy access in the future.
+Remember to always save a bookmark from the first page, before entering any responses, so it opens a fresh, blank survey from the first page every time.